Gift-David/online_coffee_store/README.md

-# Online Coffe Store
+# Online Coffee Store
-An online store for a coffee
+An online store for a coffee shop.

 ## Features
-This store has the following requirements
+This store has the following features;
-### User
+### General Features
 - Menu listings
 - Login/Signup features
 - View the store details (About and Contact)
--
 ### Admin Features
 - Manage Users
 - Manage Menu Listings